 The outlook for the rest of 2023 is uncertain as the impact of higher interest rates has yet to be digested, and quite where US ‘terminal’ rates end up remains to be seen, especially in light of recent volatility within the US and European financial sector.
 Nonetheless, we are relatively sanguine about Asia’s ability to weather the storm.
 And our focus has moved to the extent to which headwinds might be easing.
 China’s reopening story continues to bolster the region.
 The waning of US-dollar strength and weaker commodity prices should provide Asian economies with greater flexibility.

 Business Models That Are Fit for the Future

 We search for companies with business models that are fit for the future – with good moats surrounding their businesses.
 We target companies that operate in well-structured industries where they have a genuine competitive edge, strong balance sheets to get them through tough times, and supportive growth tailwinds backed by thematic support.

-The Asian Income strategy’s long-held underweight in China means it has been able to sit out much of the first-hand ramifications of China’s geopolitics and avoid some of the dubious governance practices that seem to be rife there.
+Our Asian Income strategy’s long-held underweight in China means it has been able to sit out much of the first-hand ramifications of China’s geopolitics and avoid some of the dubious governance practices that seem to be rife there.

-Under the radar – Indonesia and Singapore
+Under the Radar – Indonesia and Singapore

 We are positive on the longer-term prospects for Indonesia, which boasts a strong demographic profile and has been a beneficiary of reshoring and growing foreign direct investment.
 Indeed, several companies within the electric-vehicle supply chain have set up manufacturing and production in Indonesia.